I am an Associate Professor in the Department of Computer Science and Engineering at The Ohio State University and the Director of

 Empower Billions of Everyday Devices with AI

-My work has been recognized by the NSF CRII Award, Facebook/Meta Faculty Research Award, Amazon Research Award, and MSU Innovation of the Year Award.
-I am the 4th Place Winner of Google MicroNet Challenge, the Third Place Winner of NSF Hearables Challenge, and the champion of NIH Pill Image Recognition Challenge.
-I am also the recipient of seven best paper awards and nominations and the inaugural USC ECE SIPI Distinguished Alumni Award in the Junior/Academia category for my contributions to mobile computing, edge AI, and AIoT in my early career.
+My work has been recognized with five Best Paper Awards and three Best Paper nominations or honorable mentions, as well as the NSF CRII Award, Facebook/Meta Faculty Research Award, Amazon Research Award, and the Frontiers of Science Award from the International Congress of Basic Science.
+I was also the 4th-place winner of the Google MicroNet Challenge, the 3rd-place winner of the NSF Hearables Challenge, and the champion of the NIH Pill Image Recognition Challenge.
+In addition, I received the inaugural USC ECE SIPI Distinguished Alumni Award in the Junior/Academia category in recognition of my early-career contributions.